-Join Doug Rose for an in-depth discussion in this video Use an DSLC, part of Delivering in Data Science Sprints.
+Join Doug Rose for an in-depth discussion in this video Use a DSLC, part of Learning Data Science: Using Agile Methodology.

 - You've seen how difficult it is to get data science teams working within a project management framework.
 Traditional projects rely on scope, cost, and schedule.
 Data science is about experiments and exploration.
 It's a challenge to tie down a defined scope.
 It's also a problem to use traditional project management language.
 Teams won't usually be able to find clear success criteria.
 It's not like a typical project.
 You can't plan the work and then work the plan.
 You won't necessarily have a set of clear objectives.